latextemplates/scientific-thesis-template/CONTRIBUTING.md

 ## Rights

-By contributing, you agree that your contribution is made available under MIT, but that the current maintainer of this work may change the license as it fits.
+By contributing, you agree that your contribution is made available under CC0, but that the current maintainer of this work may change the license as it fits.

 ## Create a pull request